kyleorman/TruVium/README.md

 - Windows and macOS users must run an X-server (e.g., MobaXterm, Xming) for GUI applications

 ### tmux Configuration
-- Prefix key is set to `Alt-1` by default (may need adjustment for some host configurations)
+- Prefix key is set to `Alt-1` by default
+> **Note**: May conflict with host OS keybinds and can be adjusted in tmux configuration.
 - After first boot in the default Ubuntu OS configuration:
   1. Run `<PREFIX> I` to install plugins
-  2. Press enter after plugins are installed
+  2. Wait for the plugins to install and press enter
-  3. Run `<PREFIX> U` and type enter to update
+  3. Run `<PREFIX> U`, type all, press enter to update, and enter again after it completes
 - Notable hotkeys:
   - `Alt-f`: Use FZF to control tmux
+  > **Note**: May conflict with host terminal keybinds.
   - `Alt-\`: Use floating window
   - `<PREFIX>s`: Create vertical split
   - `<PREFIX>d`: Create horizontal split